Sensor spatial covariance matrix

 The diagonal terms represent the two signal powers plus noise power at each sensor.

 Compute the covariance matrix for a 3-element half-wavelength spaced line array when there is some correlation between two signals.
 The correlation can model, for example, multipath propagation caused by reflection from a surface.
-Assume a noise power value of –10 dB.
+Assume an additive noise power value of –10 dB.

 xcov = 3.7000 + 0.0000i -0.4124 - 3.5521i -3.4111 + 0.8028i -0.4124 + 3.5521i 3.6574 + 0.0000i -0.4026 - 3.4682i -3.4111 - 0.8028i -0.4026 + 3.4682i 3.5321 + 0.0000i

 Positions of the elements of a sensor array specified as a 1-by-N vector,